Chapter 03 – Capacity Planning

 If you have a model with multiple NICs there’s no reason not to use load balancing since the only cost is a network cable which is included with the Synology NAS.

 Memory and CPU are the hardest to estimate.
 Except for some of the higher end models the built-in memory is all you get.
 The CPU is always picked for you and it is typically what determines the cost of the model compared to it’s peers.

-Unless you have a good handle on what the NAS will use for and don’t plan to grow beyond that I typically always recommend getting the plus model if it’s within the budget.
+Unless you have a good handle on what the NAS will be used for and don’t plan to grow beyond that I typically always recommend getting the plus model if it’s within the budget.
 This is because they have the most memory and faster CPU related to their peers.
 If you outgrow the memory or CPU the only upgrade option is a new NAS.
 The Plus models also have the newer features so they’re more likely to supported the added features in future DSM updates.